Upcoming Agent Spotlight Interviews & Guest Posts

 Giveaway Details

-Leah is generously offering a query critique to one lucky winner.
-To enter, all you need to do is be a follower (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment through January 20th.
+Mary is generously offering a hardback of The Curse of Eelgrass Bog or a giveaway.
+To enter, all you need to do is be a follower of my blog (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment by January 13th.
 If your email is not on your Google Profile, you must leave it in the comments to enter the contest.
-If you do not want to enter the contest, that’s okay.
-Just let me know in the comments.
+Please be sure I have your email address.

 Upcoming Interviews, Guest Posts, and Blog Hops